psincraian/pepy/README.md

 <h2 align="center"><code>pepy</code></h2>

 ## 📜 About
-[pepy.tech](http://pepy.tech) is a site which aim is to show statistics information about the Python packages.
+[pepy.tech](http://pepy.tech) is a site which aims to show statistics about Python packages.

 ## ⚒️ Start contributing
 I wanted to make the setup of the environment as easy as possible.
-To start the environment you will need to have the following prerequisites:
+To start the environment you need the following prerequisites:

 ### Prerequisites